MarcoLizza/darn/README.md

 ## INTRODUCTION

-*Darn!* is my own personal interpretation of the [#1GAM](http://onegameamonth.com) theme, which for May 2016 was set to *RAISON D'ETRE*.
+*Darn!* is my own personal interpretation of the [#1GAM](http://onegameamonth.com) theme, which for June 2016 was set to *COUCH*.

-Made during #1GAM May 2016 gamejam.
+Made during #1GAM June 2016 gamejam.

 ## GAME STATUS

+Prototypal.

 ## INSTRUCTIONS